Lowell Observatory: Other GODO telescopes

+The Dyer Telescope

+Housed in its own aluminum dome, this 24-inch (61 cm) PlaneWave CDK catadioptric reflector is used for nightly private observing events.
+An educator guides guests through views of galaxies, clusters, planets, and nebulae over the course of an hour and fifteen minutes.
+The dome was once called the McAllister Dome, housing a 16-inch Boller and Chivens cassegrain telescope from 1963.
+The McAllister telescope was used for public viewings beginning in 1999 before falling into disrepair.
+Funds for a new telescope were given in honor of Brian Dyer.
+In the future the Dyer will be equipped with scientific instrumentation.

 Other

+The Apollo 20-inch (50 cm) refractor used by Lowell Observatory and ACIC for the Lunar Mapping project.

+A detailed view of the Clark Telescope's control mechanisms.

 The observatory operates several telescopes at three locations in the Flagstaff area.
-The main facility, located on Mars Hill just west of downtown Flagstaff, houses the original 24 in Clark Refracting Telescope, which is now used for public education, with 85,000 annual visitors.
+The main facility, located on Mars Hill just west of downtown Flagstaff, houses the original 24 in Clark Refracting Telescope, which is now used for public education, with 150,000+ annual visitors.
 The telescope, built in 1896 for $20,000, was assembled in Boston by Alvan Clark & Sons and then shipped by train to Flagstaff.
-Also located on the Mars Hill campus is the 13 in Pluto Discovery Telescope, used by Clyde Tombaugh in 1930 to discover the dwarf planet Pluto.
+The Apollo Telescope, a 51 cm (20-inch) refractor, used for the Lunar Mapping project is on Mars Hill but has been decommissioned.
+Also on display is the 13 in Pluto Discovery Telescope, used by Clyde Tombaugh in 1930 to discover the dwarf planet Pluto.

 In 2014, the 8,000 ft2 Putnam Center was opened.
 This observatory included many rooms with tools that were useful to observers including a library for research, a room for processing photographic glass plates, multiple antique instruments used by previous astronomers, and many artifacts.
 The observatory does contain areas that are closed to the public view, although there are multiple places that tourists are welcome to visit.

-Lowell Observatory currently operates four research telescopes at its Anderson Mesa dark-sky site, located 20 km southeast of Flagstaff, including the 72 in Perkins Telescope (in partnership with Boston University) and the 42 in John S. Hall Telescope.
-Lowell is a partner with the United States Naval Observatory and Naval Research Laboratory in the Navy Precision Optical Interferometer (NPOI) also located at that site.
+Lowell Observatory has operated operated four research telescopes at its Anderson Mesa dark-sky site, located 20 km southeast of Flagstaff, including the 72 in Perkins Telescope (in partnership with Boston University) and the 42 in John S. Hall Telescope.
+Lowell is a partner with the United States Naval Observatory and Naval Research Laboratory in the Navy Precision Optical Interferometer (NPOI), also located at that site.

 The Observatory also operates smaller research telescopes at its historic site on Mars Hill and in Australia and Chile.

 Past Anderson Mesa, on the peak of Happy Jack, Lowell Observatory built the 4.28 m Lowell Discovery Telescope in partnership with Discovery Communications, Inc.